JoseJVV/JoseJVV.github.io/index.md

 I'm a **Junior 3D Artist**, **Generalist**, and **Illustrator**.

-My experience encompasses 3D modeling of props, environments, and characters, as well as 3D animation and game development in Unity.My specialty is **Anime-style Character Concept Art**, creating visual identities that work in both **comics** and **video games**.
+My experience encompasses 3D modeling of props, environments, and characters, as well as 3D animation and game development in Unity.
+My specialty is **Anime-style Character Concept Art**, creating visual identities that work in both **comics** and **video games**.

 I work with a balanced technical and aesthetic approach, paying close attention to every detail of the creative process: from concept design to final implementation.
 My goal is to deliver efficient, expressive, and tailored visual solutions for each project, creating experiences that stand out for their style and quality.